English votes for English laws: House of Commons bill procedure

-The ‘English votes for English laws' process affects all Government bills (except for a few technical bills such as Consolidation Bills), founding resolutions for Finance Bills, and Lords Amendments and subsequent messages.
-It does not affect Private Members’ Bills, or bills certified as Scottish or referred to the Welsh or Northern Ireland Grand Committees.
+Between 23 October 2015 and 22 April 2020, the ‘English votes for English laws' process affected all government bills (except for a few technical bills such as consolidation bills), founding resolutions for finance bills, and Lords amendments and subsequent messages.
+It did not affect Private Members' bills, or bills certified as Scottish or referred to the Welsh or Northern Ireland Grand Committees.

 You can download the above diagram of the 'English Votes for English Laws' process as a pdf.

 How was it decided that the ‘English Votes for English Laws' process applied to a bill?

 The Speaker had to determine whether in his opinion whole government bills, elements of bills and proposals to change bills in the form of new clauses, new schedules and amendments should pass through the process.
 The Speaker was advised by the Clerk of Legislation and Speaker's Counsel, who are senior members of the non-partisan House service, and he could also consult two members of the Panel of Chairs appointed for the purpose.

 If the Speaker decided that the process applied to the bill it was given a Speaker's Certificate.